 The surrounding area is operated by the Bureau of Land Management, so there’s tons of dispersed camping for anyone looking to find some isolation.
 With so many campsites to choose from, finding the right one for your style of camping should be a breeze.
 Just make sure to pack extra layers of clothing so you can comfortably stargaze during colder nights.

 Southern Texas is home to Texas’ darkest skies and one of its most distinguished National Parks, making it the perfect location for dark sky camping.
 The most prevalent spot in this region, Big Bend National Park , is one of the most remote, and least visited National Parks in the country.
 If you can make it out there, you can enjoy the Rio Grande winding through 500 million-year-old canyons by day and humbling views of the Milky Way by night.
 The landscape at Big Bend also makes it ideal for rafting and mountain biking.
 We recommend visiting this region in the Fall or early Spring to avoid high temperatures throughout the day, but the nights should be just comfortable enough to stargaze next to a campfire.

 Colorado / New Mexico / Oklahoma Border

-Specifically, Southern Georgia’s 402,000 acre Okefenokee National Wildlife Refuge provides just enough uninhabited land to counter the prevailing light pollution in the region.
-While you’re waiting for the sun to give way to night’s dark skies, enjoy canoe-ing through the Okefenokee swamp, or hiking along the 9-mile Swamp Island Drive.
+Specifically, Southern Georgia’s 402,000-acre Okefenokee National Wildlife Refuge provides just enough uninhabited land to counter the lights from the cities and towns.
+While you’re waiting for the sun to give way to night’s dark skies, enjoy alligator spotting at the Okefenokee swamp, or hiking along the 9-mile Swamp Island Drive.